robinwhitmore/jekylltechdocs/_includes/custom/cloud_des/api_about.md

 ## Signing and Authenticating Requests
 The API is validated using both a public key and a private HMAC Hash of the request contents.
-These values must be passed in the request header as X-Public-Key and X-Signed-Request-Hash.
-To get started making requests, you will need YOURAPIKEY and YOURAPISECRET which can be generated and obtained on the Settings tab in the Weebly Cloud Admin provided for your account.
+These values must be passed in the request header as `X-Public-Key` and `X-Signed-Request-Hash`.
+To get started making requests, you will need YOURAPIKEY and YOURAPISECRET which can be generated and obtained on the {% if site.project=="designer" %}[Settings](ds_gs_configure.html#view-and-create-api-keys-and-secrets){%elsif site.project=="cloud" %}[Settings](cl_gs_configure.html#view-and-create-api-keys-and-secrets){%endif%} tab in the Weebly Cloud Admin provided for your account.
 YOURAPISECRET is a shared secret known only to you and Weebly Cloud.
 Do not share YOURAPISECRET.

 ~~~ shell